sedthh/lara-hungarian-nlp/README.md

 - **Csinálhatott** volna mást is.
 - **Visszacsinalnad** az ekezeteket a billentyuzetemen, kerlek?

 The Class also comes with some basic NLP functions that are most useful for processing short texts in hungarian.
-Please note, that despite being an NLP Class, **Lara** is currently incompatible with languages other than hungarian.
-It was developed with the focus on all the quirks and specialities of the hungarian grammar in mind and was not meant to be an equally useful processing tool for all languages.
+Please note, that despite being an NLP Class, **Lara** is currently incompatible with languages other than Hungarian.
+It was developed with the focus on all the quirks and specialties of the Hungarian grammar in mind and was not meant to be an equally useful processing tool for all languages.

 ## Documentation
-**The usage of the Class will be explained in hungarian.**
+**The usage of the Class will be explained in Hungarian.**

 A **Lara** egy magyar nyelvű, alacsony számítási igényű szövegfeldolgozó osztály Python 3 alá, rövid szöveges üzenetek kulcsszavainak kinyerésére.
 Automatizálva megállapíthatjuk a szöveg szándékát, úgy, hogy egy dictionary-ben szándékokat definiálunk, amelyekhez a hozzájuk tarrtozó szavak listáját rendeljük.
 Az elfogadott szavak ezen listájában elegendő a szó szótövét és annak szófaját definiálnunk.
 Ezek alapján az osztály olyan reguláris kifejezéseket hoz létre, amelyek az adott szótő majdnem minden szófajának megfelelő ragozott alakját képes azonosítani a folyószövegben.